Russian submarine Ak Bars: Construction and career

-The submarine was laid down on 22 February 1985 at Sevmash, Severodvinsk.
-Launched on 16 April 1988 and commissioned on 29 December 1988.
+The submarine was laid down on 22 February 1985, at Sevmash, Severodvinsk, launched on 16 April 1988, and commissioned on 29 December 1988.

-On 29 December 1989, he was put into the 24th Submarine Division of the 3rd Submarine Flottila of the Northern Fleet.
+On 29 December 1989, it was assigned to the 24th Submarine Division of the 3rd Submarine Flottila of the Northern Fleet.

-On 24 July 1991, he received the name Bars.
+On 24 July 1991, it received the name Bars.

 In 1996, a patronage agreement was signed with the government of the Republic of Tatarstan.

-In 1998, the name was officially changed to Ak Bars in honor of one of the symbols of the republic.
+In 1998, the name of the vessel was officially changed to Ak Bars, in honor of one of the symbols of the republic.

-The boat was withdrawn from the Navy on 1 October 2002, after which he was transferred to ARVI for long-term storage in Sayda Bay.
+The boat was withdrawn from the Navy on 1 October 2002, after which it was transferred to ARVI for long-term storage in Sayda Bay.

-In 2007, he was towed to the Zvyozdochka shipyard for scrap.
+In 2007, it was towed to the Zvyozdochka shipyard to be recycled into scrap metal.

 On 1 December 2008, the naval flag was lowered and the submarine was handed over to JSC TsS for disposal.

 In April 2009, preparatory work began for the unloading of spent nuclear fuel.

-On 19 February 2010, at 14.45 a fire broke out on the dismantled submarine in the hold of the third compartment during the gas-cutting work.
-There were no casualties, the spent nuclear fuel was unloaded by that time.
+On 19 February 2010, at 2:45 in the afternoon, a fire broke out on the dismantled submarine in the hold of the third compartment during the gas-cutting work.
+There were no casualties and the spent nuclear fuel was unloaded by that time.

-The K-480 structures were used in the construction of the strategic nuclear submarine Vladimir Monomakh.
+The K-480 structures were used for the construction of the strategic nuclear submarine Vladimir Monomakh.